lingtalfi/HtmlTemplate/README.md

 2016-01-31

-A simple template system using jquery.
+A simple template system to work with jquery.

 htmltemplate can be installed as a [planet](https://github.com/lingtalfi/Observer/blob/master/article/article.planetReference.eng.md).

+jquery is a dependency.